 What is the target audience?

-A target audience is simply the people who are interested in a specific product or service.
+A target audience is simply those interested in a specific product or service.

 Your target audience will be people who have a passion for: